terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

 IBM Cloud uses Resource Groups to help organize and manage your cloud resources, similar to folders on your computer.
 For more details on resource groups, see the [IBM Cloud documentation](https://cloud.ibm.com/docs/account?topic=account-account_setup).

-It provisions an opinionated structure of labeled resource groups for clearer separation of responsibilities and improved access control.
+It provisions an opinionated structure of labeled resource groups for clearer separation of responsibilities and improved resource organization.

 | Category      | Default Resource Group Name | Suggested Use Case                                                          |
 | ------------- | --------------------------- | --------------------------------------------------------------------------- |